fcheung86/roverserver/RoveServer/README.txt

 Running RoveServer
 ------------------
-1. If everything is installed correctly, the project should build without a problem after importing from bitbucket
+1. If everything is installed correctly, the project should build without a problem after importing from bitbucket, if there are build problems, make sure the Maven Eclipse Plugin is installed.
+(Check above for specific instructions)
 2. Open com.fourkins.rove.handler.PostHandler.java
 3. Set a breakpoint on Line22 (Post post = PostProvider.getInstance().getPost(postId);)
 4. Right click on the RoveServer Project > Debug As > Run Jetty